energywebfoundation/ew-did-registry/packages/did-document/README.md

 //create the DIDDocumentFull instance const document = new DIDDocumentFull(did, operator);

-// For the 1056 implementation this will only add public key the user's DID Document const created = await document.create();
+// For the 1056 implementation this will only add public key the user's DID Document.
+There is no blockchain transaction involved const created = await document.create();
 ```
 ### Read